Self-associated three-dimensional cones: Killing vectors and self-associated cones

 \subsection{Existence of the Killing vector field}

-We now proceed to the second step, showing that affine spheres which are asymptotic to self-associated cones admit the existence of a Killing vector field with the properties claimed at the beginning of Section \ref{sec:Killing}.
-Note that in the complex isothermal coordinate $z$ on the surface $M$ a vector field on $M$ is represented by a complex-valued function $\psi$.
-With a little abuse of notation, we shall identify the vector field $\psi\partial_z$ with the function $\psi$.
-A Killing vector field by definition generates a group of orientation-preserving isometries of $M$, which are in particular conformal automorphisms.
-Therefore Killing vector fields are represented by holomorphic functions $\psi$.
+We now proceed to the second step, showing that domains with solutions of \eqref{Wangs_equation} corresponding to self-associated cones carry a Killing vector field with the properties claimed at the beginning of Section \ref{sec:Killing}.
+Note that in the complex isothermal coordinate $z$ on the domain $M$ a vector field on $M$ is represented by a complex-valued function $\psi$.
+A Killing vector field by definition generates a group of orientation-preserving isometries of $M$, which are in particular holomorphic functions on $M$.
+Then Killing vector fields are represented by holomorphic functions $\psi$ in any isothermal coordinate, since they are limits of sequences of holomorphic functions with uniform convergence on compact subsets.

-{\lemma Let $K \subset \mathbb R^3$ be a self-associated regular convex cone, let $f: M \to K^o$ be the complete hyperbolic affine sphere with mean curvature $H = -1$ which is asymptotic to $\partial K$, where $M \subset \mathbb C$ is parameterized by an isothermal coordinate $z$, and let $(u,U)$ be a solution of Wang's equation \eqref{Wangs_equation} corresponding to $K$.
+{\lemma Let $K \subset \mathbb R^3$ be a self-associated cone, and let $(u,U)$ be a corresponding solution of Wang's equation \eqref{Wangs_equation} on a domain $M \subset \mathbb C$.
 Then there exists a holomorphic function $\psi$ on $M$ satisfying the relations

 where the prime denotes the derivative with respect to the complex coordinate $z$. }

 \begin{proof} Assume the conditions of the lemma.